ABOUT THE RECIPE:

 ½ small bunch celery, with leaves, chopped

-¼ cup water, plus more as needed (OR 1 tablespoon extra-virgin olive oil with 1 tablespoon water)
+¼ cup water, plus more as needed (or 1 tablespoon extra-virgin olive oil with 1 tablespoon water)

-2 teaspoons reduced-sodium tamari
+2 teaspoons tamari or coconut aminos

 1 teaspoon Italian seasoning blend

-¼ teaspoon crushed red pepper
+¼ teaspoon crushed red pepper flakes

 8 ounces cremini mushrooms, chopped

-2 cloves garlic, chopped
+1 to 2 small cloves garlic, chopped

-1 jar (24 to 28 ounces) low-fat vegan marinara sauce
+1 jar (24 to 28 ounces) vegan marinara sauce (or your favorite homemade marinara)

 8 to 10 large fresh basil leaves, torn in pieces

-¼ teaspoon sea salt
+¼ teaspoon salt

-1 pound whole-grain spaghetti or other pasta
+1 pound spaghetti or other pasta (use gluten-free if needed)

 INSTRUCTIONS:

-Put the onion, celery, ¼ cup water (or 1 tablespoon extra-virgin olive oil with 1 tablespoon water) , tamari, Italian seasoning and crushed red pepper in a large skillet.
+Put the onion, celery, ¼ cup water (or 1 tablespoon extra-virgin olive oil with 1 tablespoon water), tamari, Italian seasoning and crushed red pepper in a large skillet.
 Cover and cook over medium heat, stirring occasionally, for 8 to 10 minutes.
 Add more water, 2 tablespoons at a time, if the mixture gets dry.
 Add the mushrooms, cover and cook, stirring occasionally, for 5 to 7 minutes, adding more water, if needed.
 Add the garlic, cover and cook for 2 minutes.

 To serve family-style, arrange the cooked spaghetti on a large platter and top with the sauce.
 For individual servings, divide the spaghetti into six to eight pasta bowls, spooning sauce over each portion.
 Serve immediately.